rnakato/RumBall/README.md

 - user:password
     - ubuntu:ubuntu

-### 1.2 Singularity
+### 1.2 Apptainer/Singularity

-Singularity is the alternative way to use the docker image.
+Apptainer (Singularity) is the alternative way to use the docker image.
 With this command you can build the singularity file (.sif) of RumBall:

-    singularity build rumball.sif docker://rnakato/rumball
+    apptainer build rumball.sif docker://rnakato/rumball

-Instead, you can download the RumBall singularity image from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use singularity version 3.8.5).
+Instead, you can download the RumBall apptainer image from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use apptainer version 1.4.2).

 Then you can run RumBall with the command:

-    singularity exec rumball.sif <command>
+    apptainer exec rumball.sif <command>

-Singularity will automatically mount the current directory.
+Apptainer will automatically mount the current directory.
 If you want to access the files in the other directory, use the `--bind` option, for instance:

-    singularity exec --bind /work rumball.sif <command>
+    apptainer exec --bind /work rumball.sif <command>

 This command mounts the `/work` directory.